zihaowang9725/Freddie-Mac-Projects/README.md

 - A loan has been modified, i.e., interest rate reduction after negotiating with the bank
 - As older loans have longer performance histories and hence are more likely to encounter delinquency, I selected performance data of 5 years for each loan

+## 1.3 Hypothesis

+- 1. After the financial meltdown, loans in general have high credit scores (FICO).
+- 2. After the financial meltdown, the portion of subprime loans (FICO < 660) decreased substantially in the mortgage portfolio.
+- 3. Before the financial meltdown, many borrowers thought they could profit from the increased value of the houses in a few years, so portion of purchases (i.e., buying a house rather than refinancing an existing mortgage) was higher.
+After the meltdown, portions of purchases went down.
+Lower interest rates in 2009 also boosted the market for refinancing.
+- 4. The quality of loans originated after meltdown is considerably higher, i.e., their delinquency rate is much lower compared to those loans originated before the meltdown.